samjulien/blog/_posts/2018-06-01-upgrade-your-angularjs-authentication.markdown

 Let’s start with a bit of background.
 AngularJS (1.x) is going to be entering a [long term stable schedule](https://blog.angular.io/stable-angularjs-and-long-term-support-7e077635ee9c) starting July 1st, 2018, and lasting through June 30, 2021.
 The last stable version is going to be version 1.7.
 So, where does that leave us?
 That leaves us with the new Angular (2+).
 You’ve now got this bridge period to determine if you need to upgrade and, if so, to complete that upgrade using the ngUpgrade library.

 Most of the time, you should upgrade, but there are a handful of exceptions.
 The main exception is if your application is just going to lay dormant from now on.
-If you’re never going to do anymore feature development on it, you don’t need to upgrade.
+If you’re never going to do any more feature development on it, you don’t need to upgrade.
 The AngularJS packages and CDNs will stay around forever.
 You don’t need to worry about your legacy code evaporating into thin air and being unable to do anything about it.

 That being said, if you are doing feature development, you should do yourself a favor and move over to Angular.
 Angular is much faster, has a lot better features, and has lots of architecture and data flow best practices already baked into the framework.
 Don’t worry, though.
 You don’t have to do it all in one shot — you can do it gradually and take the time that you need do it right.